- How to create an Instagram account

 Who to follow

 Once you have uploaded a few images of your own, it's worth running a search for your hometown to look for businesses in your own physical locality to follow and interact with.
-This will raise an awareness of your brand and products locally.
+This will raise awareness of your brand and products locally.

 Look for companies whose products would work well with your own; if you sell gym clothing, follow Protein Works, and if you sell ladies' shoes, follow Pretty Polly.
 Also, run a search for companies and interests that your target customers would be interested in, and follow those too.